 Your care manager helps you manage all of your providers and services.
+They will work with you, your family, community support(s) and your doctor(s) to develop a plan care and help you find community resources for services not covered by Buckeye.
 He or she works with your care team to make sure you get the care you need.

-- What is care management? - Care management is a program used at Buckeye to coordinate care for our members. - How can you contact your care manager? - You can contact your care manager by calling 1-866-549-8289 (TTY: 711), 24 hours a day, seven days a week. - How will your care manager and care team interact with you? - Our care managers and care team will work with you to coordinate your care needs.
-They are here to ensure you get the best outcome for your health care. - How can you change your care manager? - o If you want to change your care manager, call Member Services at 1-866-549-8289 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
+- .
+What is care management? - Care management is a program used at Buckeye to coordinate care for our members. - How can you contact your care manager? - You can contact your care manager by calling 1-866-549-8289 (TTY: 711), 24 hours a day, seven days a week. - How will your care manager and care team interact with you? - Our care managers and care team will work with you to coordinate your care needs.
+They are here to ensure you get the best outcome for your health care. - How can you change your care manager? - If you want to change your care manager, call Member Services at 1-866-549-8289 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.